-Michelle Brafman is the author of the new work of fiction Bertrand Court.
+Michelle Brafman is the author most recently of the work of fiction Bertrand Court.
 She also has written the novel Washing the Dead, and her work has appeared in a variety of publications, including The Washington Post and Tablet.
 She teaches at the Johns Hopkins University MA in Writing Program, and she lives in Glen Echo, Maryland.

 Q: You note that you wrote Bertrand Court over a 15-year period.
 Did you plan to write a series of linked chapters from the beginning, or did that idea develop as you wrote them?

 A: I wrote a slew of random stories, and then I read Amy Bloom’s short story collection, Come To Me, and she gave me the idea to write linked pieces.
 Her individual stories felt complete, but then she cracked them open by writing subsequent tales that explored the characters from different perspectives and/or time periods.

 I loved that and grew more curious about my own characters.
 Who were they when they were pushed to their emotional brink?
 When they were standing on firm ground?
 How were they perceived by their family members, friends, or enemies?

 So the same character who in one story steals the family silver, emerges as the family matriarch in another, or the rock solid dental hygienist, the glue of Bertrand Court, steals a leather jacket from Nordstrom after her husband’s business goes bankrupt.